DaveedDomingo/Foodie-Web-Service-Project/README.md

 Read the full project description in ProjectDescription.pdf

-### For Instructor
+### For Instructors
 The latex version for the project writeup is included within the latex folder if you wish to modify it for your particular class.

-This Project can be utilized to  explore the following topics:
+This project can be utilized to  explore the following topics:
 - Concepts: HTTP, REST, APIs, JSON
 - Languages: Java, Python, Javascript
 - Frameworks: Spring, Node.js, Express, Flask, Django